Don't miss any update

 • Overnight in Ghadames.

-Day 6 – Gharyan and back to Tripoli
+Day 5 – Nalut and back to Tripoli

-• There’s going to be a long ride ahead of us, but we are going to stop in an area named Gharyan, famous for pottery and also for some very authentic troglodyte caves.
+• There’s going to be a long ride ahead of us but we will stop in a ruined, ancient Berber city named Nalut.

 • Overnight in Tripoli.